-By Rochelle Murty, Military Spouse
+By Rochelle Murty, Navy Spouse

 I have a confession to make.
 Moving to Hawaii is not exactly a fun process.
 (There, I said it.)
 From the unaccompanied baggage shipment, to animal quarantine, to vehicle shipping, it feels like there are a hundred more things to worry about than a stateside move.
 Add some kids to the mix, and you will have even more to consider.

 There is good news, however!
 Once you’re here and settled, living on O’ahu is amazing.
 We have been on the island for well over a year now, and are still finding new things to do on the regular.
 My husband is a submariner and is out to sea frequently between underways and deployment.
 While I miss my other half terribly, being on my own with our two kids (ages seven and four) has really encouraged me to get out and do as much as possible while we are living in Hawaii.

 Get Off the Army Base in Hawaii and Explore!

 One of the fun parts about living on a small island is that everything is within driving distance, so you’re never far from a beach!
 You can get from one side of the island to the other in about an hour, depending on whether or not the traffic gods are on your side that day.
 My in-laws recently made an unexpected stop in Honolulu, and we had the best time day-tripping up the Windward (East) side of the island.
 We found some beautiful beaches and the scenery was beyond spectacular.

 O’ahu is home to a plethora of hiking trails, whether you’re a seasoned hiker or you just prefer a scenic walk.
 The beautiful weather here means you can explore year-round.
 Not interested in hiking?
 Check out one of the many botanical gardens around the island and enjoy the aromatic plumeria trees or the colorful hibiscus!
 We love the botanical gardens and paved hikes because most of them are kid-friendly.